Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.6 =
+* Added a way to dismiss links.
+Dismissed links don't show up in the "Broken" and "Redirects" lists, but are still checked as normal and get the normal link styles (e.g. strike-through for broken links).
+Useful if you want to, for example, acknowledge that a link is broken and leave it be.
+* Added a "Redirect URL" column.
+For redirects this will display the URL that the link redirects to.
+For normal, non-redirected links, it will be empty.
+This column is hidden by default.
+You can enable it in the "Screen Options" panel.
+* Updated French translation.
+* Tested on WP 3.4.1.
+* Replace the "More plugins..." link on the "Broken Links" page with a link to the Admin Menu Editor page.
+This link will be hidden for users who have donated.
+* A number of minor fixes.

 = 1.5.5 =
 * Fix broken image on the settings page.